VUEngine/vuengine.github.io/documentation/tutorial/paddles.md

 }
 ```

-Since the Disk [Actor](/documentation/api/class-actor/) has not been named yet, `AIPaddle::getRelativeByName` will find nothing.
+Because the Disk [Actor](/documentation/api/class-actor/) has not been named yet, `AIPaddle::getRelativeByName` will find nothing.
 Let's head back to the _PongStageSpec.c_ file and assign a name to `DiskActorSpec` to change that.

 ```cpp
 PositionedActorROMSpec PongStageActors[] =